mlanser/f451-piENVIRO/README.md

 The `enviromon` application is designed to run unsupervised, and it will collect and upload data until it is interrupted by some external event (e.g. keyboard interrupt, process `kill` command, etc.)

-To launch this application from terminal:
+To launch this application from a terminal:

 ```bash
 $ nohup python -u enviromon.py > enviromon.out &